 I subsequently did a brief residency at the Conservatory in 2015, delivering my first lecture in Italian, and attending a concert that included a spectacular performance of For the Fallen by Ivano, whom I had the pleasure of finally meeting.
-The next day, my husband and I visited Rovereto, and Ivano took us to see the impressive bell and the foundation on the same grounds where there is a great deal of information both about the bell, which was conceived of by priest Don Antonio Rossaro of Rovereto, and the ongoing work to this day.
+The next day, my husband and I visited Rovereto, and Ivano took us to see the impressive bell and the museum on the same grounds where there is a great deal of information both about the bell and the ongoing work to foster peace.

-While I cannot envision creating multiple versions of many of my pieces, this one is one of the few in which I have done so.
-In addition to the one for trumpet I’ve also created versions for cello and flute.
-Diversion for flute was commissioned by the marvelous flutist Lindsey Goodman, who premiered then recorded it on her CD Returning to Heights Unseen.
-It has been a fascinating process to reimagine the timbral world for several different instruments, and finding a way to interweave each with the compelling sound world of the electronics that I fashioned from the recordings of this amazing instrument.
+While I rarely envision multiple versions of my compositions, this one is one of the few for which I have done so.
+In addition to the original version for trumpet, I’ve also created versions for flute, soprano sax and cello.
+The marvelous flutist Lindsey Goodman premiered and recorded it on her CD Returning to Heights Unseen, while the outstanding sax player Drew Whiting released it in the version for soprano sax and electronics on his CD In Lights Starkly Different.
+And still another version exists for cello, and was premiered by Madeleine Shapiro, who also premiere and recorded For the Birds, for amplified cello and electronics fashioned from birdsong.
+It has been a fascinating process to reimagine the timbral world of the bell for several different instruments, finding a way to interweave each with the compelling sound world of the electronics that I fashioned from the recordings of this amazing instrument.